awsdocs/amazon-athena-user-guide/doc_source/athena-aws-service-integrations.md

 **AWS Step Functions**
 Reference topic: [Call Athena with Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/connect-athena.html) in the *AWS Step Functions Developer Guide*
 Call Athena with AWS Step Functions\.
 AWS Step Functions can control select AWS services directly using the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.
 You can use Step Functions with Athena to start and stop query execution, get query results, run ad\-hoc or scheduled data queries, and retrieve results from data lakes in Amazon S3\.
+The Step Functions role must have permissions to use Athena\.
 For more information, see the [AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/)\.
 **Video: Orchestrate Amazon Athena Queries using AWS Step Functions**
 The following video demonstrates how to use Amazon Athena and AWS Step Functions to run a regularly scheduled Athena query and generate a corresponding report\.